wendyverdonk93/docs/content/integrations/hosted/lightspeed/faq/refunding-lightspeed.md

 ---

 You can refund from your [MultiSafepay Control](https://merchant.multisafepay.com).
-Refunding directly from your Lightspeed backend is not possible.
+Refunding directly from your Lightspeed backend is NOT possible.